-Dr. József Vörös

-Professor,

-Chairman of the Economic Council of the University of Pécs
+Dr. József Vörös Professor, Head of Institute University of Pécs

-Dr. József Vörös (59) graduated from the Budapest University of Economics in 1974.
-In 1984 he earned a masters degree and in 1993 a Ph.D. in economics from the Hungarian Academy of Sciences.
-Between 1990 and 1993 he was dean of the Faculty of Business and Economics of Janus Pannonius University (JPTE).
-In 1993 he attended a course in management for senior executives at Harvard University.
-From 1994 he was a professor at JPTE, and from 2003 until 2007 he was general Deputy Rector of Pécs University.
+Dr. József Vörös (61) earned a degree in economics from the Budapest University of Economic Sciences in 1974.
+In 1984 he earned a PhD in economics from the Hungarian Academy of Sciences, and a Doctor of Science degree in 1993.
+Between 1990 and 1993 he was the dean of the Faculty of Business and Economics, Janus Pannonius University (JPTE).
+In 1993 he attended the Advanced Management Program (AMP) at Harvard Business School.
+Since 1994 he has been a professor at JPTE, and was the senior Vice Rector of the University from 2004-2007, between 2007 and 2011 he was chairman of the Board of Trustees, and in 2009 he took up the post of Head of Institute.
 He has been a non-executive member of OTP Bank's Board of Directors since 1992.

-The Board of Directors meets as many times as necessary, but at least eight times a year.
+The Board of Directors meets as and when necessary, but at least eight times a year.